 1. Bite-sized learning

-Everyone’s attention span is different, but it’s been proven you retain more over time if you break your learning up.
+Everyone’s attention span is different, but it’s been proven you retain more over time if you break learning up.
 Instead of offering one large training session, use bite-sized learning.
 Take key topics and spread them out over a course of time.
-That way employees can digest one concept before moving onto the next.
+That way employees can digest one concept before moving on to the next.
 Plus, this method allows employees time to recap what they’ve learned so far before applying it to the next lesson.

 2. Retrieval practice

 Basically, employees make lists of everything to be learned, then they formulate questions around each topic.
 Once they begin to answer some of these questions, employees will begin to see connections between various topics within a lesson.
 This will help make sense of what is being taught and the mind starts to better retain the new information.
-The final step is for employees to make connections with this new information to their life experiences or memories.
-Also, employees going forward should note how this new material relates to what’s going around them.
-By going through this process, employees will absorb and actually use what is being taught both on the job and in their personal lives.

 5. Concrete examples